 We can accept your payment by credit card or by money order (in US funds).
 Sorry, we can't accept checks.
 If you're ordering only our Basic Service, your cost is based on the number of pictures (in groups of 10 or less) you are sending plus shipping costs.
 If you're requesting any Optional Services, we'll email you the total price when we confirm the receipt of your package.
 If paying by money order, please mail it so it is received before we are ready to ship your package.
 If you pay by credit card, we will charge your card on the day your package is shipped.

 If you are mailing your photos, please use the Printed Order Form, giving us contact information, number of images in the package, payment information, and detailed instructions for services desired.
 If you are emailing files, use the Email Order Form.

 Please provide complete instructions for each original that requires an Optional Service.
 The more detailed your instructions, the better we can meet your expectations.
 Please identify the specific image (e.g., two people on porch swing) when giving instructions.
-Any original (photo, slide, negative, drawing or document) with no written instructions will be treated as a Basic Service image: scanned, sharpened and brightened slightly, cropped for a clean appearance, printed, and saved to CD in three formats.
+Any original (photo, slide, negative, drawing or document) with no written instructions will be treated as a Basic Service image: scanned, sharpened and brightened slightly, cropped for a clean appearance, printed, and saved to an archive in three formats.
 Please do not write instructions on the back of the originals; the impression of your writing can damage the emulsion on the photo, or the writing can transfer to another photo in contact with it.
 Stickey notes can fall off or get shifted, so they're not recommended either.